 Examines Judaism as it has been defined and developed as a way of thought and a way of life.
 The course focuses on central religious concepts, holidays, life-cycle ceremonies, and various forms of religious expression, including prayer and ritual, in order to help students understand what it means, and has meant, to be a Jew.
-Sponsored in part by the Jewish Chautauqua Society.
+Same as RELI-113.

 JWST-115 Jewish Philosophy and Ethics

 Explores issues and problems related to the philosophical and ethical literature of the Jews, from the Talmudic period through the present.
-Topics vary, and may include classical Jewish texts, mysticism, continental and poststructural Jewish philosophy, morality and social practice, women and gender and Judaism in America.
+Topics vary and may include classical Jewish texts, mysticism, continental and poststructural Jewish philosophy, morality and social practice, women and gender and Judaism in America.
 The course encourages students to recognize in Jewish texts reflections of Judaism that are diverse and, at times, antithetical to one another.
-Sponsored in part by the Jewish Chautauqua Society.
+Same as RELI-115.

 JWST-201 The Hebrew Bible

 An introduction to the texts of the Hebrew Bible, with concern for their socio-historical contexts, literary forms, and theological insights.
 Attention also to the variety of ways in which this literature has been and continues to be valued.
 Prerequisite: Sophomore standing and one of the following: a course in religious studies, a course in English, a course in history, DIVS-100, WMST-100;permission of the instructor.
 Same as RELI-201.